moj-analytical-services/user-guidance/source/documentation/airflow.md

 - an Airflow task is defined with python code by a Directed Acyclic Graph (DAG), which is made up of one or more ordered (directed) connected tasks (graph), without loops (acyclic)
 - a DAG could be simple, for example, `task_1 >> task_2 >> task_3`, meaning run `task_1` then `task_2` then `task_3`
 - each task can be dependent on multiple previous tasks and can trigger multiple other tasks when it is completed
-- each pipeline references a GitHub repository, containing code files that will be run (for example, R or Python scripts) plus configuration files that define the environment in which each task will be run
+- each DAG references a GitHub repository, containing code files that will be run (for example, R or Python scripts) plus configuration files that define the environment in which each task will be run
 - you can run a DAG on a regular schedule or trigger it manually by selecting the **▶** (trigger dag) button in the [Airflow user interface](https://airflow.tools.alpha.mojanalytics.xyz)

 You can find out more about other important concepts in the [Airflow documentation](https://airflow.apache.org/docs/stable/concepts.html).

-## Set up an Airflow pipeline
+## Set up an Airflow DAG

-To set up an Airflow pipeline, you should:
+To set up an Airflow DAG, you should:

 1. Create a new repository from the [Airflow template](https://github.com/moj-analytical-services/template-airflow-python).
 2. Create scripts for the tasks you want to run.
 3. Update the Dockerfile and other configuration files.
 4. Push your changes to GitHub.
 5. Create a pull request.
-6. Test the pipeline in your Airflow sandbox.
+6. Test the DAG in your Airflow sandbox.
 7. Create a new release (and check concourse has built it).
 8. Clone the [`airflow-dags`](https://github.com/moj-analytical-services/airflow-dags) repository from GitHub and create a new branch.
 9. Create a DAG script.